Reuben Mtolo Phiri

-Reuben Mtolo Phiri is a Zambian politician.
-He is the current Minister of Agriculture of Zambia and the member of parliament for Chipata Central.
-He is a member of the United Party for National Development (UPND).
+Reuben Mtolo Phiri is a Zambian politician who served as the Minister of Agriculture from 2021 to 2026 and was the member of parliament for Chipata Central on two occasions (2011 to 2016 and 2021 to 2026).
+He is currently a member of the United Party for National Development (UPND) and previously associated with the Movement for Multi-Party Democracy.
 He was born on 11 November 1964.